freenas/freenas-docs/userguide/booting.rst

    Enter the Root Password

-.. note:: The %brand% |web-ui| now uses Angular and a new, asynchronous middleware.
-To use the legacy Django |web-ui| that was used before version 11.2, click :guilabel:`LEGACY WEB INTERFACE`.
-This User Guide only demonstrates the new Angular |web-ui|.

 Enter the password chosen during the installation.
 A prompt is shown to set a root password if it was not set during installation.